scalar-labs/scalardb-samples/README.md

   }
 }
 ```
 You then apply the schema with the following command.
-Please note that `scalar-schema-standalone-<version>.jar` is the schema registration tool that can be found in [release](https://github.com/scalar-labs/scalardb/releases) of Scalar DB.
+Please note that `scalar-schema-standalone-<version>.jar` is the schema tool that can be found in [releases](https://github.com/scalar-labs/scalardb/releases) of Scalar DB.
 Please select 3.1.0 or higher since Scalar DB server support is added in 3.1.0.

 ```
 java -jar tools/scalar-schema-standalone-<version>.jar --cassandra -h localhost -u cassandra -p cassandra -f src/main/resources/emoney-storage-schema.json